Zjx01/Zjx01/README.md

 - 👋 Hi, I studied Biomedical Informatics in University of Edinburgh - Zhejiang University and pursued further study in University of Michigan-Ann Arbor.
-- 💗 I like programming!
+- 💗 Working as bioinformaticist at VCU health

 <!---